matplotlib/matplotlib/doc/faq/installing_faq.rst

 How do I cleanly rebuild and reinstall everything?
 ==================================================

+The steps depend on your platform and installation method.

+Easy Install
+------------

 1. Delete the caches from your :ref:`.matplotlib configuration directory
    <locating-matplotlib-config-dir>`.

-The next steps depend on your platform and installation method.

-Easy Install
-------------

 2. Run::